Eda-Emanet/Comprehensive-Customer-Value-and-Management-Use-Case/README.md

 # Comprehensive Customer Value and Management Use Case

 Overview;

- In this study, the given datasets were examined and the CLV and Churn prediction model was established and then dockerized.
+ In this study, the data sets given were analyzed and CLV and Churn prediction models were established and dockerized.
  Given columns;

    - `unique_customer_id`:The unique identifier of the customer.